edvisor-io/web-client-e2e/README.md

 🤖 : *"Patterns are beautiful weaves of code 😍"*

+If it's for a page, such as the Student Profile page, then the filename will be `studentProfile.pageObject.js`

+If it's for a part of a page, such as an Area/Modal etc, then the filename will be `addStudentModal.pageObject.js`

 Each app or sub-app has a pageObject file of its very own.
 Only the root pageObject file `imports` from any other pageObject file that it may need.
 This is to minimize the chaos of pageObjects endlessly importing from others.
 You